Stridor

 Acute manifestations are more likely to reflect an immediately life-threatening disorder.
 With these disorders, fever suggests infection.
 Fever plus barking cough suggests croup or, very rarely, tracheitis.
 Patients with croup typically have more prominent symptoms of upper respiratory infection and less of a toxic appearance.
 Fever without cough, particularly if accompanied by toxic appearance, sore throat, difficulty swallowing, or respiratory distress, and without evidence of pharyngitis, suggests epiglottitis and, in young children, the less common retropharyngeal abscess.
 Drooling and the tripod position are suggestive of epiglottitis, whereas retropharyngeal abscess may manifest with neck stiffness and inability to extend the neck.

 Chronic stridor that begins early in childhood and without a clear inciting factor suggests a congenital anomaly or an upper airway tumor.
 In adults, heavy smoking and alcohol use should raise suspicion of laryngeal cancer.
-Vocal cord paralysis usually has a clear precipitant, such as surgery or intubation, or is associated with other neurologic findings, such as muscle weakness.
+Vocal fold paralysis usually has a clear precipitant, such as surgery or intubation, or is associated with other neurologic findings, such as muscle weakness.
 Patients with tracheomalacia frequently have cough productive of sputum and have a history of recurrent respiratory infections.

 Pearls & Pitfalls